TheArcK99/C4GProject/README.md

 This is a project I worked on for a Computing4Good Program called Hango.
 It is used to help organize local community events and features an RSVP system.
 It was built with Django/Python and uses a SQLite Database.
+Based on a previously built Tutoring system.